Achieving higher essay grades may seem like a bit of a mystery.

 What I can teach you is ONE thing you can do right now, that only takes ten minutes, to start yourself on the road to higher essay grades.
 If you know you want to achieve better marks, but you’re not sure how, this is your best starting point.

-Learn my method and repeat it with every essay and you should see continued improvements in your marks (to a point obviously!).
+Learn my method and repeat it with every essay and you should see your marks rise with every essay (to a point obviously!).

 You should always be aiming to improve in your studies.
 Whether that’s indirectly by enhancing your study skills, or by making direct increases in your marks and grades.
 The way to do this is through continuous improvement.